Why The DoD Created The CMMC

 Once the remediation plan is complete and a DoD Contractor’s systems and procedures are compliant with the appropriate CMMC Level, an MSSP will have the tools and processes in place to monitor, detect, and report on cybersecurity breaches within the DoD Contractor’s systems.
 If the DoD Contractor is not outsourcing compliance to an MSSP, they have the option to report cyber incidents themselves, given they have tools to monitor and detect such incidents.

-For many companies, DoD contracts make up a substantial percentage of their revenue, and because CMMC certification will now be a requirement for contract awards, it’s extremely important that contractors get prepared to pass the CMMC audit as soon as possible.
+For many companies, DoD contracts make up a substantial percentage of their revenue, and because CMMC certification will now be a requirement for contract awards, it’s extremely important that contractors get prepared to pass the CMMC assessment as soon as possible.
 If you are not prepared to pass your desired CMMC Level you run the risk of being unable to offer products and services to the DoD for an extended period due to:

 - The time it takes to implement all of the security controls required for the Program you desire to bid on if you have waited until the last minute